Dems eye $6T plan on infrastructure, Medicare, immigration

 Together, the $1.7 trillion American Jobs Plan and the $1.8 trillion American Families Plan make up a wish-list of Democratic priorities that most Republicans say are investments that go far beyond what they are comfortable spending.

+Young immigrants, including “Dreamers” living in the country illegally who were brought here as children, and others with temporary protected status are among those potentially included.
+Some are pushing to include immigrants who are essential workers.

+“I am optimistic,” said Sen. Alex Padilla, D-Calif, who was among a of Latino senators who were discussing the issues Thursday.

 The administration dispatched top White House advisers for back-to-back meetings on Capitol Hill while the president was in England and Europe.
-Officials met late Wednesday in the Capitol basement with the Democratic senators in the bipartisan group, poring over the proposal.
+Officials met Tuesday with House Democrats and late Wednesday with the Democratic senators in the bipartisan group.

 The bipartisan group negotiating with the White House includes some of the most watched members of the Senate, and some who are known for reaching out to the other side or bucking their party to make a deal.